numNA/Log-Calculator/README.md

-# Log-Calculator: Calculating operations' time of manufacturing equipments.
+# Log-Calculator: Calculating operations' time of manufacturing equipment.
 Log-Calculator was a small project for calculating operation-times automatically.
-This code requires 2 files Equipments' Log file (txt) and maually defined operations list.
+This code requires 2 files Equipment Log file (txt) and a manually defined operations list.
-Read them and crating each operations csv file
 Because of security reasons, I can't upload raw files of them.
 But their forms look like below.

 #### Log file.txt

 ...
-Informations about equipments...
+Information about the target equipment...
 ...
 [time]  [Operation name1] [Status]
 [time]  [Operation name2] [Status]